ramereth/lancealbertson.com/content/pages/about.rst

 some including campus email.
 In 2007 I was blessed by the opportunity of getting my dream job at the `Oregon State University`_ `Open Source Lab`_ as their lead system administrator till February 2012.
-Starting in March 2012 I took on a new role as Associate Director of Operations and drive many of the hosting and development initiatives of the `OSU Open Source Lab`_.
+Starting in March 2012 I took on a new role as Associate Director of Operations and then Director in January 2013.
+I drive many of the hosting, development and outreach initiatives of the `OSU Open Source Lab`_.

 Open Source
 ~~~~~~~~~~~